IBMDeveloperBNL/hlfabric-lab/README.md

     }
 ```

 First, a connection is made to the gateway using the admin identity of the network (see line 30 of the code).
 Next, an instance of the `mychannel` network is retrieved in line 33 and an instance of the contract object is obtained in line 38.
 Note that in this demo we explicitly look for `global-citizen` as contract name and that this name matches the name of the smart contract that was deployed to the network in [Part 3](#3-build-the-smart-contract) of this pattern.
-The contract and network are stored in the `networkObj` object, which is specifically created for this purpose.
-This object is returned to the caller in line 45 of the code.
+In line 40 of the code a contract listener is added to the contract, which allows us to listen to events emitted from the transactions within the smart contract.
+This contract listener also provides information like block number and the transaction ID.
+Finally, in line 71, the contract and network are stored in the `networkObj` object.
+This object is specifically created for this purpose and is returned to the caller in line 76 of the code.

 In the client, every transaction has its own function.
 They all have the same layout.
 A generic input object `args` is expected with mandatory attributes `contract` and `function`.
 Last but not least, you need to provide the attributes that the transaction expects.
 As an example, the `createProjectPledge` function is listed below.